Apprentice To Master: The Complete Preludes and Fugues by J.S. Bach

 The Preludes and Fugues, were, I understand played at the beginning of the Sunday service prior to the Precentor commencing the liturgy.
 Complaints to the local Consistory Court in Arnstadt about the length of these were sometimes made against Bach as being too long, or too short!
 Certainly, some of the later compositions would have been enjoyed, even if too long!
 Such continuous composition in a single movement was not surpassed until Beethoven.

 The pieces are full of emotion, of joys and of sorrows as can be heard in the great crunching chords.
 The pieces are full of dance rhythms and Bach was happy to experiment and achieve some really impressive affects.
 I hope throughout, I have achieved in my playing the central sense of dance.
+Click here to order a copy.

 North German Organs